sqlitecloud/docs/src/pages/docs/commands/get-user.md

 ---
 title: GET USER
-description: This command returns the username of the currency connected user.
+description: The GET USER command returns the username of the currency-connected user
 ---

 ## Syntax